kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 91: May 31, 2020

+**Today's Progress**: Today I focused on fixing the mat-select listing from an addtional source.
+I added another input for the generic form so now we can list cities or countries from a service.
+I also planned more the new additions to the  application itself.

+**Thoughts**: I tried to be more productive than yesterday because I want to start this new week on the right foot.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/e4e9cc0f613130a78c250142dc8fae37da80f14e)

+---

 ## Day 90: May 30, 2020

 **Today's Progress**: I worked more on fixing the actions table and I think I got somewhere.
 I still need to find a way to display the correct icons but now I have placeholder in there.
 I also created the author-list.
 I think after I fix the actions column I will start working on the CRUD aspect of my application.